AxtheDragon/Zerfallsrechner/README.md

 # Zerfallsrechner
 Berechnung von radioaktiven Zerfallsketten in Python3

-Calcutaion of radiactive decay chains in python3
+Calculation of radiactive decay chains in python3